 When are hard inquiries used?

-A hard credit inquiry is used when you’re looking to make a financial commitment through a loan application or a credit card application.
-These instances may include:
+A hard credit inquiry is used when you’re looking to make a financial commitment through a loan or credit card application.
+Common reasons for a hard pull include:

 - Student loan applications